 In a lot of ways, my separation from the Marine Corps was both better and worse than that of most of my peers.
-Thanks to a laundry list of injuries and five surgeries, I had found myself living for nearly two years in a state of limbo: I couldn’t reenlist because my duty status indicated that I hadn’t been cleared by medical, but I also couldn’t leave the Corps… because my duty status indicated that I hadn’t been cleared by medical.
-My intent was to stay in, so I worked hard throughout, keeping myself in shape for my opportunity to prove I could still pass the fitness test.
-(I had pulled off a first-class score before the surgeries, so I was certain I could so again post-butchering).
+Thanks to a laundry list of injuries and five surgeries, I had found myself living for nearly two years in a state of limbo.
+I couldn’t reenlist because my duty status indicated that I hadn’t been cleared by medical.
+But I also couldn’t leave the Corps… because my duty status indicated that I hadn’t been cleared by medical.
+My intent was to stay in.
+So I worked hard throughout, keeping myself in shape for my opportunity to prove I could still pass the fitness test.
+(I had pulled off a first-class score before the surgeries, so I was certain I could do so again post-butchering.)

 But then something surprising happened.
 There, in an academic environment full of discussion, debate, and loads of required reading I found myself again.
-Granted, what I found wasn’t the supremely confident Sergeant Hollings that I’d left behind, but in his absence, I found that I had a pretty decent analytical mind, a knack for breaking down complex issues into simpler chunks, and most importantly a real passion for figuring things out.
+Granted, what I found wasn’t the supremely confident Sergeant Hollings that I’d left behind.
+Rather, in his absence, I found a pretty decent analytical mind, a knack for breaking down complex issues into simpler chunks, and most importantly a real passion for figuring things out.

 My plan may have been to tread water in college and collect some GI Bill payments until I figured out what to do.
 But I soon lost sight of that goal and instead focused entirely on my studies.
-Despite having very few credits transfer in, I still managed to complete my bachelor’s degree in just two and a half years, get invited to join a number of honor societies, and have “summa cum laude” written in very fancy writing on my diploma.
+Despite having very few credits transfer- n, I still managed to complete my bachelor’s degree in just two and a half years.
+I also got invited to join a number of honor societies and had “summa cum laude” written in very fancy writing on my diploma.
 Not too shabby considering I’d been a grease-covered car parts-slinger with no future to really speak of prior to joining the Corps.

 While working in a terrible HR job, I enrolled in grad school — not really because I was following a clear professional but mostly because I was jonesing for academia.
-I wanted to be challenged to read new things, to establish positions, and to defend them from scrutiny.
+I wanted to be challenged to read new things, establish positions, and defend them from scrutiny.
 I wanted an excuse to read stuff I would have otherwise dismissed as boring.
-I wanted to argue with hippies that didn’t know the world was a tragic mess of violence and selfishness because they hadn’t left their parents’ basements.
+And I wanted to argue with hippies that didn’t know the world was a tragic mess of violence and selfishness because they hadn’t left their parents’ basements.
 And I wanted to fight with salty old professors that could only see the violence and selfishness because they’d grown so weary from watching television for 50 plus years.
 I wanted to change minds and have my mind changed.
-I went from a Marine football player and MMA fighter to a card-carrying nerd that fast.
+I very quickly went from a Marine football player and MMA fighter to a card-carrying nerd.

 Today, I’m fortunate to work in a job that allows me to keep chasing that fix: that need for discourse, debate, and often, to have my mind changed by strong points presented by others.
 I am where I am today in many ways thanks to my academic pursuits, but I always stop short of encouraging others to follow in my footsteps.
 College, it turns out, was the right place for me — but that doesn’t mean it is for everyone.